HwangSeonPark/less-is-more-kg/construction/README.md

 - Articles longer than 2048 characters are automatically split at sentence boundaries
 - Split articles are merged back after processing to maintain original article count
 - All paths are passed as arguments - no hardcoded paths in Python files
-- Refinement step uses the same model family as the extraction step (auto-detected from model name)

 ## Common Modules